SamuelBrand1/RenewalExamples/RenewalBirch/README.md

 By default the MH proposal uses only the per-component variances (`full_cov = false`); dropping the noisy off-diagonal correlations stabilises the move at modest particle counts, while
 `full_cov = true` uses the full Cholesky.
 Mixing hinges on `nx` (inner particles): the inner log-likelihood variance grows with `t`, so too-small `nx` gives noisy ML estimates → low PMMH acceptance → particle collapse; `nx` should scale with the series length (see growing-`Nx` under Possible directions).

+**Rejuvenation needs a sequence of MH moves, not just a single move (`nmoves`).**
+With only one PMMH step per resample-move the θ-particles can impoverish badly, the reason is that a resample makes many copies of whichever particle drew a high likelihood, perhaps by chance, every copy inherits the *same frozen* stored estimate `ll_c`, and a single fresh proposal rarely beats a lucky-high value, therefore all copies reject and stay collapsed.
+Empirically this has the same degeneracy problems as not rejuvenating the static parameters with few **unique θs in the filter**.
+Bumping `nx` alone does not neccesarily fix this because it shrinks the estimate noise but does nothing about a *stale* lucky-high weight.
+The fix is a fixed **`nmoves`-step MH chain** per rejuvenation (default 5): each step is an ordinary accept/reject, but on the *first* acceptance the particle's `filters[j]`/`ll_c` is refreshed to a non-lucky estimate, so the rest of the chain compares against *that* and the stuck copies escape.

 ## The model